Multitaper estimation on arbitrary domains: Analysis of multitaper estimator

 \end{proposition} Note that the above result can also be proved for an arbitrary set of tapers.
-Abreu and Romero \cite{abro17} showed that the spectral window $\win$ associated with Thomson's classical (that is, one-dimensional) multitaper estimator resembles a bump function localized in the interval $[-W/2,W/2]$ and provided concrete error estimates \cite{abro17}.
+In \cite{abro17} it was shown that the spectral window $\win$ associated with Thomson's classical (that is, one-dimensional) multitaper estimator resembles a bump function localized in the interval $[-W/2,W/2]$ and provided concrete error estimates \cite{abro17}.
 Such description of the spectral window, combined with Proposition \ref{prop_mt_general}, leads to concrete MSE bounds for the classical multitaper as a function of $K$, thus elaborating on the more qualitative analysis by Lii and Rosenblatt \cite{liro08}.
 These types of estimates are also instrumental in the analysis of multitapering for slowly evolving spectral densities \cite{xidi18}.

 As a first contribution, we extend the description of the spectral window $\rho$ to arbitrary dimension and general acquisition domains.
 We let $\pero$ denote the \emph{digital perimeter} of $\sset$:

 where $\{e_j:j=1,\ldots,d\}$ is the canonical basis of $\Zdst$.
 In the following, we will assume that $W^{d-1} \pero \geq 1$ to avoid degenerate cases.